phith0n/vindicator/README.md

 v := vindicator.NewVindicator(&worker, 2)
 ```

-The first argument is your custom Worker implements, the second argument is the monitor cycle time, by seconds.
+The first argument is your custom `Worker` implements, the second argument is the monitor cycle time by seconds.

 ### Worker Interface